F2HEAL/VHP-Vibro-Glove2/README.md

 Open Source design for Vibrotactile Coordinated Reset (vCR) Gloves.

-**NOTE:** This code is NOT READY.
-This is the current sensing development branch, only use for testing.

 ## Hardware

 This software was tested on the Adafruit Feather nRF52840 board developed in the excellent [Audio-to-tactile](https://github.com/google/audio-to-tactile) project.
 As tactile device actuators in a custom build housing were used.